gokigen japanese - Learn Japanese online with native tutors

 Types of Accommodation in Japan

 Japan offers a wide variety of places to stay, ranging from traditional inns to ultra-modern hotels.
-For those looking for a cultural experience, ryokan and minshuku provide a Japanese-style stay with tatami mats, futons, and home-cooked meals.
+For those looking for a cultural experience, ryokan provide a Japanese-style stay with tatami mats and futons, along with local classic cuisine, while minshuku offer a more home-like experience with home-cooked meals.
 Western-style options such as city hotels and business hotels are available throughout the country and offer familiar amenities, often at reasonable prices.
 Unique experiences can also be found in capsule hotels, temple stays known as shukubo, and countryside pensions.
 Each type offers a different perspective on Japanese hospitality.

 Hotel Customs: No Tipping Required